Updated: May 3

-The worksheet that goes with this lab involves multiple trials and calculation of an average.
+The worksheet (Google Doc version) that goes with this lab involves multiple trials and calculation of an average.
 Students are then asked to analyze each situation to determine if natural selection is occurring, and how that will alter the prey species in the future.
-The worksheets also helps tie natural selection to real world examples, including peppered moths and Grizzly/Polar bears.
+The worksheet also helps tie natural selection to real-world examples, including peppered moths and Grizzly/Polar bears.

 The lab can be a discussion starter for how changes to ecosystems lead to change in species.
 This is appropriate to both long term natural changes (evolution of horses is a good example here), as well as human instigated change (urban areas, industrial melanism, current climate change).
 This simulation can also start a discussion about variations in different populations of a species living in different environments.
 This can then be extended to a discussion of speciation.
 While the trait examined in the simulation is color, students should keep in mind that any number of less visible traits are also affected by natural selection.
 Virtual labs are a good opportunity to give students a relatively simple framework of understanding that can then be applied to real-world data.